Brick Court Chambers

 • Acting for the owner of two Andy Warhol paintings in a claim against a well-known London auction house following the theft of the paintings and their subsequent sale.

-• Acting in a claim relating to the sale of a Fabergé gold guilloche enamel cigarette case.
+• Acting in a claim relating to the sale of a Fabergé gold guilloche enamelled cigarette case to a well-known London art dealer.

 • Publications M